“Be yourself; everyone else is already taken.” ― Oscar Wilde

 “Destiny itself is like a wonderful wide tapestry in which every thread is guided by an unspeakable tender hand, placed beside another thread and held and carried by a hundred others.” ―

-Whichever hat I wear, nature, music (especially coming out of my sons’ fingers), family and friends, cats, earthly pleasures and written words will accompany me along the path.
+Whichever hat I wear, nature, music, literature, family and friends, cats, earthly delights and love will accompany me along the path.

 “The taste of milk and honey is not it.
 Love instead that which gave deliciousness.”― Rumi